jupyterlab/jupyter-collaboration/docs/source/developer/design.md

 ## Goals

 The goal of the [RTC](https://github.com/jupyterlab/rtc) repository is to prototype a data model to support simultaneous distributed editing in Jupyter.
 Fundamentally, it's about taking the **existing** concepts[^f1] provided by Jupyter Server and creating a real time data model on top of them.

 This would help provide a Google Docs like editing experience in Jupyter editors by allowing multiple simultaneous users to edit a document at once.

 It would do this by moving much of the state to be shared on the server as well, which would also help address some other long-running issues with Jupyter, around preserving outputs even after you close your browser and dealing with race conditions around kernel management.

-This will happen in a number of different layers, added to this monorepo:
+This will happen in a number of different layers, added to the [jupyterlab/rtc](https://github.com/jupyterlab/rtc) monorepo:

-1. Top-level composed of the `Applications`: [JupyterLab](https://github.com/jupyterlab/jupyterlab), [Spyder](https://www.spyder-ide.org/), [Nteract](https://github.com/nteract/nteract)...
+1. Top-level layer developed in the `Applications`: [JupyterLab](https://github.com/jupyterlab/jupyterlab), [Spyder](https://www.spyder-ide.org/), [Nteract](https://github.com/nteract/nteract)...
-1. High-level a.k.a `Jupyter`: Support for editing all data in Jupyter server.
+1. High-level layer, a.k.a `Jupyter` components that support editing all data in Jupyter server.
-1. Middle-level: Friendly Real Time datastore using `React.js` integration.
+1. Middle-level layer that expose friendly Real Time data access using `React.js` integration.
-1. Base-level: CRDT implementation: [Lumino](https://github.com/jupyterlab/lumino) and/or [other CRDT libraries](/about-rtc/libraries).
+1. Base-level layer that support CRDT implementations ([Lumino](https://github.com/jupyterlab/lumino) and/or [other CRDT libraries](/about-rtc/libraries)).

 The definition of those layers is still in progress.
 You can discuss this on [jupyterlab/rtc#61](https://github.com/jupyterlab/rtc/issues/61).